Is This Relationship Worth Fighting For — Or Is It Time to Let Go?

 I'm not going to pretend I only understand this work from the outside.

-I know what it feels like when love cools into numbness.
+I know what it feels like when warmth cools into numbness.
 When numbness hardens into rage.
 When rage settles into something that feels permanent — a kind of despising you never imagined you were capable of, especially toward someone your children adore.
 I know the particular guilt of that.
 The way it sits in your chest when your kids run to your spouse and you're standing there feeling like a stranger in your own family.

 I did the work.
 Ten years of it — slow, nonlinear, unglamorous weekly therapy.
 And what came out the other side is a marriage I wouldn't have recognized from the floor of the worst of it.
 We're genuinely close now.
 We're each other's first call.
 I don't say that to sell you a fairytale.
 I say it because I need you to know that I'm not asking you to hope for something I haven't seen with my own eyes.